 Finally reaching the landing, Deb slipped her key into the lock and opened the door.
 Ashley better have a good reason for being here and not at her Air Force Academy dorm where she belonged.

-Her sister threw her textbook to the floor and jumped up from the beige corduroy couch like a gun had exploded in her ear.
+Deb shoved the door open.
+Her sister jumped up from the beige corduroy couch like a gun had exploded in her ear.